 Disability & Off-Campus Study

-OCSE offers over 130 programs in 47 different countries.
+OCSE offers 118 programs in 45 different countries.
 Within these options are different types of program models and varying levels of support.
 In the early planning stages of your time off campus, it is important to be aware of the cultural differences about disability and accommodations in the program location(s).

 - Disclose your disability needs to OCSE and your program provider, so arrangements can be made in advance.